 To comply with State regulations, the Village of Cassadaga annually issues a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-Last year, your tap water met all State drinking water health standards.
-We are proud to report that our system did not violate any maximum contaminant levels or any other water quality standard.
-However, we failed to monitor for Lead and Copper, which is discussed in the section "Is our water system meeting other rules that govern operations?"
+Last year, we detected high levels of disinfection byproducts during the third quarter.
+More information on this can be found in the "What does this information mean?" section of this report.

 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.
 If you have any questions about this report or concerns about your drinking water, please contact Sam Alaimo, Water Operator, at 716-595-3844 or the Village Offices at 716-595-3007.
 We want you to be informed about your drinking water.
-If you want to learn more please attend any of our regularly scheduled Village Board Meetings.
-The meetings are held in the Community Room on the 2ND and 4TH Wednesday of every month at 7:00 PM.
+If you want to learn more, please attend any of our regularly scheduled Village Board Meetings.
+The meetings are held in the Community Room on the $2^{\rm ND}$ and $4^{\rm TH}$ Wednesday of every month at 7:00 PM.